nginnever/fileswarm/README.md

 ## Install

-fileswarm is a react/redux application and can be ran in the browser and with electron.
+fileswarm is a react/redux application and can be ran in the browser or with electron.

 requirements: